 The site supervisor completes a "Student Evaluation Form" at the conclusion of the internship/co-op, evaluating the student's performance while working for the employer.

 To participate in the ETSU College of Business and Technology (CBAT) Internship/Co-op Program:

 1. Contact Melinda LaPrade via firstname.lastname@example.org or at 423-439-5656 or office staff at 423-439-5300.

 3. Await applications from prospective interns/co-ops via email.

 East Tennessee State University desires to maintain an environment which is safe and supportive for our students and to reward performance solely on the basis of relevant criteria.
 ETSU expects our prospective employers to comply with all existing laws pertaining to equal employment opportunity and prevention of all forms of sexual harassment.

-East Tennessee State University is an equal opportunity employer, and encourages our prospective employers to support applications from women, minorities, veterans, older workers, and individuals with disabilities, and applicants from various national origins and ethnic backgrounds.
+East Tennessee State University is an equal opportunity employer, and encourages our prospective employers to support applications from women, minorities, veterans, older workers, individuals with disabilities, and applicants from various national origins and ethnic backgrounds.

 Benefits for Employers